wp-plugins/thanks-you-counter-button/readme.txt

 == Frequently Asked Questions ==
 - Plugin doesn't work.
 What is wrong?

-  The most probable reason is the MySQL database permisions problem for your WordPress installation.
+  The most probable reason is the MySQL database permissions problem for your WordPress installation.
 This plugin will work properly for that WordPress installation only which has "CREATE" permission on its MySQL database.
 "Create" permission is needed as plugin creates two own DB tables to work with.
   From version 1.6.1. plugin writes any database errors into tycb.log file at plugin folder.
 Look at this file for more information about your problem.

 - I updated plugin to the recent version.
 Why does it shows button or Settings/Statistics pages wrong way.